itssme/cs-tournament-manager/readme.md

 It manages a number of get5 servers for small to medium lan parties.
 E.g. the webinterface (and the telegram bot) lets you define new matches by selecting players and creating teams.
-A new get5 server will then be started in a dicker container and the match config file will be transferred and loaded to the csgo server.
+A new get5 server will then be started in a docker container and the match config file will be transferred and loaded to the csgo server.
 It also displays some basic statistics about the servers.

 ## How to use this software